codeforkjeff/S275_ETL/README.md

 `Fact_Assignment` - an assignment line item.
 This table is at the same grain as the rows in the S275 file.

 `Fact_SchoolTeacher` - table of teachers at schools, and rolled up Percentage, FTEDesignation, and Salary fields per teacher/school.
+The PrimaryFlag field is used to support a single school selection for each teacher/year for reports that want to avoid double counting.

-`Fact_TeacherMobility` - mobility of teachers from their "primary" school, calculated both year over year and at a 5 year snapshot
+`Fact_TeacherMobility` - mobility of teachers from their "primary" school, calculated both year over year and at 5 year snapshots.

 # Development Process